filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 - `MaxCommitBatch` is the maximum amount of sectors' prove-commitments to batch in one `ProveCommitAggregate` message.
 According to FIP-0013, this value is up to 819.
 - `CommitBatchWait` is how long to wait before submitting the current batch **after** crossing `MinCommitBatch`.
 Note: a prove-commitment must be submitted **within 30 days** after the pre-commit has landed on-chain.
 It is recommended to set this value lower than 30 days to prevent collateral loss.
 - `CommitBatchSlack` is the time buffer to forcefully submit the current batch before any of the sector's pre-commitment or a deal will expire.
 For example, if this value is set to 1 hour, which is 120 epochs, then a `ProveCommitAggregate` message will be submitted for the existing batch 120 epochs before the earliest epoch among precommits' expirations and deals' start epochs in this batch. **We recommend you to set a longer slack to prevent message failures due to deal expirations or loss of collateral**
+- `AggregateAboveBaseFee` is the network base fee to start aggregating proofs.
+When the network base fee is lower than this value, the prove commits will be submitted individually via `ProveCommitSector`. **According to the [Batch Incentive Alignment](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md#batch-incentive-alignment) introduced in FIP-0013, we recommend you to set this value to 0.15 nanoFIL to avoid unexpected aggregation fee in burn.**

 `MinCommitBatch` is the minimum amount of sectors' prove-commitment to be batched in one `ProveCommitAggregate` message.
 According to FIP-0013, this value cannot be less than 4, which is the cross-over point where prove-commit aggregation wins out on single prove-commit gas costs.
 If any of `MaxCommitBatch`, `CommitBatchWait` or `CommitBatchSlack` is hit by the amount of prove-commit is the batching queue is less than `MinCommitBatch`, then prove-commitments in this batch will be proceeded individually via `ProveCommitSector`.